Enabling cross-origin requests in Umbraco API and Azure

-You may have encountered this problem as well because this is a very common error that means the CORS mechanism was not properly configured.
+You may have encountered this problem as well because this is a very common error which means the CORS mechanism was not properly configured.

 Browser security prevents a web page from making AJAX requests to another domain.
 This restriction is called the same-origin policy and prevents a malicious site from reading sensitive data from another site.
 However, sometimes you might want to let other sites call your web API.
 Cross-Origin Resource Sharing (CORS) is a W3C standard that allows a server to relax the same-origin policy.
 Using CORS, a server can explicitly allow some cross-origin requests while rejecting others.
 CORS is safer and more flexible than earlier techniques such as JSONP.